nchammas/flintrock/README.md

   For starters, Flintrock provides no guarantee that clusters launched with one version of Flintrock can be managed by another version of Flintrock, and no considerations are made for any long-term use cases.

   If you are looking for ways to manage permanent infrastructure, look at tools like [Terraform](https://www.terraform.io/), [Ansible](http://www.ansible.com/), [SaltStack](http://saltstack.com/), or [Ubuntu Juju](http://www.ubuntu.com/cloud/tools/juju).
-You might also find a service like [Databricks Cloud](https://databricks.com/product/databricks-cloud) useful if you're looking for someone else to host and manage Spark for you.
+You might also find a service like [Databricks](https://databricks.com/product/databricks) useful if you're looking for someone else to host and manage Spark for you.

 ### Launching non-Spark-related services